dataproofer/Dataproofer/README.md

 ## Test Suites
 ### [Information & Diagnostics](https://github.com/dataproofer/info-suite)
 A set of tests that infer descriptive information based on the contents of a table's cells.
-Please click on the link above to see further documentation in the test suite's repository.

 + Check for numeric values in columns
 + Check for strings in columns

 ### [Core Suite](https://github.com/dataproofer/core-suite)
 A set of tests related to common problems and data checks — namely, making sure data has not been truncated by looking for specific cut-off indicators.
-Please click on the link above to see further documentation in the test suite's repository.

 + Check for duplicate rows
 + Check for empty columns (no values)